PersonThing/whatsapp-language-toolbar/README.md

 - For now, it just opens

 ## Develop
-- Change some code
+- `npm run watch`
-- `npm run build`
+- Change some code (dist will be updated automatically)
 - in chrome://extensions, click the refresh button on the unpacked extension
 - reload web.whatsapp.com